 Single-use plastic bags are one of the most objectionable types of litter in urban areas.
-The sheer volume of plastic waste generated coupled with energy and material resources required for production, as well as emissions resulting from these processes paint a grim picture of the environmental havoc created by plastic bags.
-Single-use plastic bags are a huge threat to the environment as an estimated 1 trillion such bags are consumed worldwide every year.
-In the United Arab Emirates alone, nearly 12 billion plastic bags are used annually.
-Major Hazards Single-use plastic bags are notorious for their interference in natural ecosystems … Continue reading →
+The sheer volume of plastic waste generated, coupled with energy and material resources required for production, as well as emissions resulting from these processes, paint a grim picture of the environmental havoc created by plastic bags.
+These single-use plastic bags are causing extensive negative effects to the environment because of how simply they can be used in one’s daily life.
+There are candy wrappers, takeout containers, and other packaging that should’ve otherwise been avoided.
+Single-use plastic bags are a huge threat to the environment as … Continue reading →

 Marine litter, long a neglected topic, has started to garner some attention.
 Marine litter is composed of a diverse mix of items from various sources and so a one-size fits all solution is unlikely to be effective.
 Abandoned, lost and discarded fishing gear (ALDFG), shipping wastes, plastic packaging (bottles, caps, bags, etc.) and plastic manufacturing pellets are amongst the most common and persistent items found.
 Comparing the feasibility and the financial case for recovery versus prevention for each of these groups reveals a worrying gap in our attempts to deal with the problem.
 Scale of the Problem Abandoned, lost and discarded fishing … Continue reading →